How to Become a Police Officer in Oklahoma

 - Council on Law Enforcement Education and Training – Ada, OK

-- Police Training Facility – Oklahoma City, OK
+- Oklahoma City Police and Fire Training Center – Oklahoma City, OK

 - Oklahoma County Training Center – Nicoma Park, OK